My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

 in Pasadena, California, USA.

-Our research lies at the intersection of exoplanetary atmospheres, molecular astrophysics
+Our research lies at the intersection of exoplanetary atmospheres, astrochemistry, planet formation,

-In our group, we have developed modern, state-of-the-art forward and retrieval models of exoplanetary atmospheres —
+Our group develops state-of-the-art forward and retrieval models for exoplanetary atmospheres

 SERPINT.